|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Recovery of Remains

-Over the next three days three bodies washed ashore in the vicinity and were buried at Okaba Cemetery.
+Over the next three days three bodies washed ashore in the vicinity and were buried by local people at the Okaba Cemetery.
 The dead bodies were identified by their dog tags and included crew members: Patatore, Dennison and Eldridge.
 Later, other bodies washed ashore.
-In total, native people in the area recovered the bodies of 8 of the 9 crew members.
+In total, native people in the area located and buried the bodies of eight of the nine crew members.

 Hannigan is buried at Red Lion Cemetery in Red Lion, PA.